Wolfwalkers Movie Review: A Triumph For Wolf Girls

 First of all, it would seemingly come as no surprise that the subject matter is very much relevant to my interests, as old people used to say.
-On the other hand, that doesn’t always mean I’ll love a movie.
-Despite its lycanthropic focus, Bloodthirsty failed for me on multiple levels.
+On the other hand, that doesn’t always mean I’ll love a movie (see my Bloodthirsty movie review).
+Despite its lycanthropic focus, that movie failed for me on multiple levels.
 I’m pleased to say that Wolfwalkers does not.

 It starts with the animation.
 It’s not the slick digital perfection to which we’ve become accustomed these days.
 Instead, it’s artwork that looks hand-drawn, that crackles with warmth and life.
 It feels as if there were a person behind it, that care went into it, because there was and because it did.

 AWOO (image via Cartoon Saloon and Apple TV+)

 But all the beautiful drawings in the world couldn’t save the movie if the story were lacking.
 Thankfully, again, it’s not.
 The drawings are in service of a story that blends a pretty basic historical tale with some rather profound themes.

 So while kids can delight in Robyn and Mebh’s (wolf) girl power adventures, there is deeper meaning here for adults.
 That’s because it’s a story that introduces, for instance, themes of religious oppression.
 The Lord Protector holds this community in his grip in a way that’s reminiscent of The Hunchback of Notre Dame‘s Claude Frollo.
 There are also themes of ecological disaster, as well as colonial violence.
 But while these are big topics, they’re handled in a sensitive and (mostly) subtle manner.